Crabgrass is among the most stubborn of all lawn weeds, as it can come back with a vengeance year after year if the lawn isn’t treated properly.

 How do you get rid of crabgrass without damaging your lawn?
 Prevention is key, and we’ll get into various pre-emergent herbicides and other crabgrass preventers in the next section.
 But there are a few ways to eliminate existing crabgrass sprouts without doing damage to your lawn.
 Here’s a look:

-- Pick it out: If it’s young crabgrass, you should be able to pick it out of your lawn and discard it.
+• Pick it out: If it’s young crabgrass, you should be able to discard it from your lawn.
 If the plant is too mature, however, this method of crabgrass control isn’t likely to be effective.
 Mature crabgrass plants can sprinkle seeds onto your lawn as you’re removing them.

-- Best crabgrass killer: Quinclorac and Acclaim Extra
+• Best crabgrass killers: Quinclorac and Acclaim Extra

-- You can also find some decent ready-to-use products in big box stores and hardware stores to kill crabgrass.
+• You can also find some decent, ready-to-use products to kill crabgrass in big box stores and hardware stores.
 But these two products in particular will begin to show visible effects in as little as 48 hours.

 How To Prevent and Control Crabgrass